Sustainable cocoa from Boni Selection & Everyday

 We opt for 100 % certification

+At Colruyt Group, we go for 100% certified cocoa in all our own brand chocolates and chocolate products.
 A certificate means that the farmers in question make tangible efforts to grow their cocoa responsibly, with respect for people and the environment.
 There are different European and international sustainability labels, each with its own emphasis.
 We have chosen two of them: UTZ and Fairtrade.

-UTZ: better working methods, better cocoa
+UTZ and Rainforest Alliance: better working methods, better cocoa

 Protecting the land, water and natural habitats